empathiCH/empathiCH.github.io/1-cfp.md

 - **Work-in-progress**: a study, a research project in progress on Empathy-Centric Design topics
 - **Demos**: prototypes and new technology concepts that will be tested during the workshop (including a description of what attendees will experience through the demos) related to Empathy-Centric Design topics
 - **Pictorials**: visual components (e.g., diagrams, sketches, illustrations, renderings, photographs, annotated photographs, and collages) accompanying text to convey new ideas and contribute to Empathy-Centric Design

+## Review Process

+All submissions will be selected based on novelty, provocativeness, quality, and relevance to the workshop (i.e., related to Empathy-Centric Design topics and engaging discussion) through a rigorous, double-blind peer review process.
+The General Chair members will oversee the review process, including recruiting a Technical Program Committee (TPC) from previous authors of the EmpathiCH ’22 workshop and authors with expertise in the topic.
+GC will select three knowledgeable reviewers for each submission (at least one of them will be a member of the GC).
+Reviewers will share initial recommendations for conditional paper acceptance or rejection.
+Based on them, the GC members will take final accept/reject decisions for each submission during a dedicated meeting.

 ## After Acceptance